 American luxury department store chain Nordstrom takes incentivized shopping to a whole new level by rewarding members of its loyalty program differently based on their status and payment method.

-- There are three tiers in total: Member, Influencer and Ambassador
+- There are three tiers in total in the Nordy Club program: Member, Influencer and Ambassador

 - Customers earn 1 point per $1 spent by default, 2 points per $1 spent for using the Nordstrom credit card, and 3 points per $1 spent when they use the Nordstrom credit card as an Ambassador-level member